ebowman/api-first-hand/README.md

 There are a couple of sub-projects:

-* `swagger-model` - A standalone Scala Swagger model and a Jackson parser for it.
-Can be used by another projects
+* `swagger-model`: A standalone Scala Swagger model with Jackson parser.
+Can be used by another projects.
-* `api` - This is the project that's automatically added to the runtime classpath of any projects that use this plugin.
+* `api`: Automatically added to the runtime classpath of any projects using API-First-Hand.
-* `swagger-parser` - A converter of the Swagger model to the internal AST of the plugin
+* `swagger-parser`: A converter of the Swagger model to the internal AST of the plugin
-* `api-first-core` - This is a core of the plugin with minimal functionality.
+* `api-first-core`: This is a core of the plugin with minimal functionality.
 It includes defining an AST structure and some transformations on AST.
-* `play-scala-generator` - The standalone generator for transforming an AST into the skeleton of Play-Scala application.
+* `play-scala-generator`: The standalone generator for transforming an AST into the skeleton of Play-Scala application.
-* `plugin` - A coupble of sbt plugins, one for each tier:
+* `plugin`: sbt plugins, one for each tier:
-    - `ApiFirstSwaggerParser` - a plugin wrapping Swagger parsing part
+    - `ApiFirstSwaggerParser`: wraps the Swagger-parsing part
-    - `ApiFirstCore` - a wrapper for AST-related functionality
+    - `ApiFirstCore`: wrapper for AST-related functionality
-    - `ApiFirstPlayScalaCodeGenerator` - a wrapper for the Play-Scala generator
+    - `ApiFirstPlayScalaCodeGenerator`: a wrapper for the Play-Scala generator

-Yu must enable each module separately in sbt's `build.sbt` and configure which parser(s) the plugin will use, like this:
+You must enable each module separately in sbt's `build.sbt` and configure which parser(s) the plugin will use, like this:

 ```scala
 lazy val root = (project in file(".")).enablePlugins(PlayScala, ApiFirstCore, ApiFirstPlayScalaCodeGenerator, ApiFirstSwaggerParser)